jonhare/COMP3204/cw/coursework2.md

 		}
 	}

 You will need to fill in the `processImage` method so that it performs convolution of the image with the kernel/template.
 Your implementation must support arbitrary shaped kernels, as long as both dimensions are odd (e.g. 7x9 kernels but not 4x5 kernels).
-The border pixels should be set to 0.
+You should utilise (_possibly implicit_) zero-padding of the input image to ensure that the output image retains the same size as the input image.

 Note that the code you write for template convolution is designed to work on grey-level images (`FImage`), however the images you will process in the next section are colour (`MBFImage`).
-Convolution of a colour image is performed by separately convolving each of the colour bands.
+Convolution of a colour image will be performed by separately convolving each of the colour bands with the same kernel.
 OpenIMAJ will automatically take care of this for you when you pass your `MyConvolution` instance to the `process` method of an `MBFImage`.

 Make sure that you implement the convolution operator and not a different (but similar) operator.
 Check that your implementation works correctly for non-symmetric kernels.